 What causes hypochondriasis?

 No one knows exactly what causes hypochondriasis.
-The following are some reasons why it may happen:
+The following may increase your risk:

-- You or a loved one had a serious illness in the past.
+- You or a loved one had a serious illness.

-- You had overly protective parents that focused too much on your minor health problems.
+- You had overly protective parents who focused too much on your minor health problems.